 Abraham Lincoln School was named a No Child Left Behind Blue Ribbon School for its high student achievement, one of 9 schools honored in Illinois and 295 nationwide.

-A Boundary Committee recommended no boundary changes despite crowded schools, feeling that changing boundaries will merely move the problem.
+A boundary committee recommended no boundary changes despite crowded schools, saying that changing boundaries would merely move the problem.
 It urged the Board to make a facility solution a top priority.

-A new demographic study was conducted by Dr. John Kasarda predicting slow, steady enrollment growth.
+A demographic study was conducted by Dr. John Kasarda predicting slow, steady enrollment growth.